-Israel summons US ambassador as Netanyahu hits out at Obama
+Israel summons US ambassador

 His office released a copy of the remarks, with translation, on his website.

+"Over decades American administrations and Israeli governments have disagreed about settlements, but we agreed the Security Council was not the place to resolve this issue," Netanyahu said.

+Netanyahu spokesman David Keyes told CNN's Dana Bash on Sunday, "We have iron-clad information, frankly, that the Obama administration really helped push this resolution and helped craft it, from sources internationally and sources in the Arab world."

-US officials did not immediately respond to CNN questions about the comments, but on Friday, Obama's deputy national security adviser Ben Rhodes rejected similar accusations.
+US officials did not immediately respond to CNN questions about the comments, but on Friday, Obama's Deputy National Security Adviser Ben Rhodes rejected similar accusations.

 "President Obama's track record on Israel's security is clear.
 Anybody can review it.
 But, in fact, I'd take umbrage at language that suggests that this was our preferred course of action and that we initiated it," Rhodes said.